CIS565-Fall-2018/Project3-CUDA-Path-Tracer/README.md

 (Source: PBRT Page 13)

 We basically bounce light around the scene.
 Light behaves differently based on the material.
 It may bounce uniformly in a hemisphere around the point of intersection (Diffuse) or it may only bounce in a perfectly reflective direction (Pure Specular).

+As the light bounces around, it picks up color from the material.
+Not only that, we maintain a throughput which initially starts as white color.
+Then, with each bounce we decrease the throughput.

 ------------
 #### Notes